csgames/comp-2017-cscoins/README.md

 A wallet is a RSA key pair of 1024 bits.
 To send or receive coins, we use the Wallet Id.
 The Wallet Id is a SHA256 Hash of a client public key in DER ([Distinguished Encoding Rules](https://en.wikipedia.org/wiki/X.690#DER_encoding)) format.

-A client needs its private key to sign the submission message and create transaction message to prove that it is the owner of the wallet.
+A client needs its private key to sign the submission message and create a transaction message to prove that it is the owner of the wallet.

-A client will need to register its public key on the Central Authority Server, to be able to do submission and create transaction.
+A client will need to register its public key on the Central Authority Server to be able to do submission and create a transaction.

-To calculate a client's Wallet balance, a client needs to retrieve all the transactions and compute the transactions outcomes.
+To calculate a client's Wallet balance, a client needs to retrieve all the transactions and compute the transaction outcomes.

 ### Message Signature

 We are using RSA digital signature protocol according to PKCS#1 v1.5.
-Some message required a signature, to validate that the client is the owner of the wallet.
+Some messages required a signature to validate that the client is the owner of the wallet.
 Usually, the signed contents are the arguments of the command, joined together by a comma (`,`).
 A signature is always represented in a stringified hexadecimal format.
 The Central Authority server will validate the signature against the registered public key by the client.

 ### Communication with the Central Authority